-Having taught in Primary education in London for twenty five years, the last seven of which have been in the role of head teacher in a London primary school, I’ve been encouraged to join the world of education blogging.
+Having taught in Primary education in London for twenty seven years, the last nine of which have been in the role of head teacher in a London primary school, I’ve been encouraged to join the world of education blogging.
 Specifically, I’ve been asked to focus on school leadership as it is seen from the “front line”.

 Never one to duck a challenge, my first task was to decide on a web domain and site name.
 The phrase, “front line” stuck in my mind, so I decided to search for a list of military terms.
-A “vedette” is a mounted sentry or outpost, who has the function of bringing information, giving signals or warnings of danger, etc – and so, ladies and gentlemen, “The Primary Vedette” has been born!
+A “vedette” is a mounted sentry or outpost, who has the function of bringing information, giving signals or warnings of danger, etc – and so, ladies and gentlemen, “The Primary Vedette” was born!

 Remember the name – for if you forget to put “primary” in your internet search, you could be faced with reaching a shapewear site, which will do nothing for either your educational enlightenment or your self esteem!
 The best way to avoid such trouble is to add this page to your favourites.